Clear Search

 According to the AACR/ASCO Survivorship Care Guidelines, 22 percent of breast cancer survivors report experiencing depression and anxiety.
 These conditions can negatively impact intimacy and libido.

 The risk of depression is even higher in younger patients.
-Since symptoms of depression are not often clear, the patient and her doctor may not immediately recognize them.
-A person may just feel that things are different and express a desire for life to return to “normal,” but may not be able to put these changes into words.
+Since symptoms of depression are not often clear, a patient and her doctor may not immediately recognize them.
+She may just feel that things are different and express a desire for life to return to “normal,” but may not be able to put these changes into words.

 New challenges in relationships, intimacy, and sex are common after a breast cancer diagnosis and treatment.
 But talking about your concerns with your doctors, partners, and loved ones can help.